LAStools/LAStools/bin/lasintensity_README.md

 ## Examples

-    lasintensity -i in.laz -scanner_height 3 -av 9 -w 0.705
+    lasintensity64 -i in.laz -scanner_height 3 -av 9 -w 0.705

 The most straight forward use of lasintensity specify the laser wavelength, the visibility range and the lidar scanners altitude to correct the measured intensities as a function of the scan angle.

-    lasintensity -i in.laz -scanner_height 2.8 -a ...
+    lasintensity64 -i in.laz -scanner_height 2.8 -a ...

 Using an attenuation factor to correct the intensities in the data.